 Qalaa Holdings' subsidiaries employ strict waste with the aid of cooling towers.
 ERC performs upgrades which include the installation of environmental monitoring equipment at neighboring refinery CORC in accordance with the contractual agreement between the two companies.
-Furthermore, TAQA has made significant strides in providing clean energy through the use of mobile CNG and dual fuel, and has also set up a fund with water and reuses it efficiently in the cooling process EBRD to construct a solar PV plant in Dina Farms.
+Furthermore, TAQA has made significant strides in providing clean energy through the use of mobile CNG and dual fuel, and has also set up a fund with EBRD to construct a solar PV plant in Dina Farms.